ArnobKumarSaha/git/README.md

 ## branch

 ## checkout
+`git checkout -b <branch-name>` create & checkout to a branch.
+`git checkout -- .` remove all the current-changes.

 ## cherry-pick
 For example, you accidentally commited into the `master`.
 Now to take that commit into `feature`, run `git cherry-pick <commit-hash>` from feature_branch.
 Clean up the master with `git reset --hard HEAD~1`.

+## clean
+`git clean -df` will remove all the untracked directories and untracked filed.

 ## commmit
 `git commit --amend -m "commit_message"` to change the last commit msg.

+## config
+`git config --global user.name "my_name"`. 'user.email' is also important to set.
+`git config --list`

+## diff

 ## fetch